krautech/btt-eddy-guide/eddy_usb-raspberrypi.md

 >
 > Instead KAMP has been integrated into klipper as of January 2024 and you should use the ADAPTIVE=1 option in your BED_MESH_CALIBRATION calls.
 You can find more [Information on Adaptive Mesh Here](https://www.klipper3d.org/Bed_Mesh.html#adaptive-meshes)

+> [!WARNING]
+> As it stands, Eddy requires the use of BTT's fork of klipper found [HERE](https://github.com/bigtreetech/klipper).
+This is included in the guide under steps 13.
+>
+> This will be merged into mainline klipper at some stage and the guide will be updated once it happens.
+Until then this is a STRICT REQUIREMENT.

 > [!IMPORTANT]
 >I placed my eddy configuration from step 9 into its own file eddy.cfg, however this caused an unseen problem later when live adjusting z offset.
 See [NOTES](https://github.com/krautech/vyper-klipper/blob/main/eddy_usb-raspberrypi.md#notes)
 >